 How many days do I need at the Grand Canyon?

-There is no “right” answer to this question, as the amount of time you need at the Grand Canyon will depend on what you want to do during your visit.
+There is no “right” answer to this question, as the time you need at the Grand Canyon will depend on what you want to do during your visit.
 Some people may only need a day or two to explore some of the main attractions and viewpoints, while others may wish to spend several days hiking and exploring the deeper sections of the canyon.
 In general, most visitors will need at least 3-4 days to fully explore and experience everything that the Grand Canyon has to offer.

 - Best Places to Visit in the US